RedemptionReligion/Redemption/overview/terminology.md

 Redemptionism: Similar to catholishm (fix this)

-Virtuneus: spiritual leaders for congregation
+Etherion(s): Derived from "ethics" and "guiding light," symbolizing a leader who illuminates the path of virtuous living. spiritual leaders for congregation

 congregation: